cmbartschat/itch/README.md

 `itch squash` - Squash all unmerged saves into one, preserving the most recent save message

-`itch unsave` - Clear out all unmerged saves without reverting changes
+`itch unsave` - Undo the last save without reverting changes

+`itch unsave file1 file2` - Remove the given files from the most recent save

 `itch merge` - Merge saved changes into the main branch